Samara Weaving

 Childhood and Youth

-The enchanting girl who was born in the winter of 1992 was named Samara by the Weaving family from the Australian city of Adelaide.
+Born in winter 1992, Samara was named by the Weaving family from Adelaide, Australia.
 Her mother is of Maltese origin.

 Samara Weaving as a child